kayevalerie/standard/content/_index.md

 draft: false

 # meta description
-description: "this is meta description"
+description: "Refrigeration and Airconditioning Parts and Supplies in Manila Philippines"

 # type
-type : "home"
+type: "home"
 ---

 This is the official site of Standard Refrigeration Supply, located in Quiapo, Manila.